Secondary causes of high blood fats

 We have two kidneys.
-They are responsible for cleaning our blood by filtering out waste products and producing urine.
+They are responsible for cleaning our blood by filtering out waste products so they can be removed from the body as urine.

-Chronic Kidney Disease (CKD)– this is the name for a gradual decline in kidney function.
-People with CKD often have abnormal lipids - raised cholesterol, triglycerides and reduced levels of HDL cholesterol.
+Chronic Kidney Disease (CKD) – this is the name for a gradual decline in kidney function.
+People with CKD often have abnormal lipids - raised cholesterol, triglycerides and reduced HDL cholesterol.
 Heart and circulatory disease is common in people with CKD so statins and other cholesterol lowering treatments are recommended.

 Nephrotic syndrome – this happens when our kidneys become leaky.
 It results in protein leaking into our urine.
 People with nephrotic syndrome often have raised levels of the blood fats – cholesterol and triglycerides – too.